ChatSecure/ChatSecure-iOS/README.md

 ## Build Instructions

-You'll need [CocoaPods](http://cocoapods.org) for most of our dependencies.
+You'll need [CocoaPods](http://cocoapods.org) and [Carthage](https://github.com/Carthage/Carthage) installed for most of our dependencies.
 Due to some issues with CocoaPods and Xcode 8, we need to use the pre-release version, which we'll install with `bundler` and our `Gemfile`.

+    $ brew install carthage
     $ ### gem install cocoapods # Until CocoaPods is fixed use the bundle command below instead.
     $ bundle install